 Rwanda is one of the safest countries in Africa, especially for solo travelers.
 As in any other tourist destination, there are petty crimes.
 But current Rwanda safety reports by the Bureau of Consular Affairs of the US Department of State rate it in Level 1: Exercise normal precautions.
 The country has a very low crime rate and locals are very hospitable and friendly.

 If you visit a crowded place, like the Kimironko market, make sure you don’t leave your things alone.
 Violent crimes against tourists are rare.
-Women should dress according to the local code so to avoid any issues.
+Women should dress according to the local code to avoid any issues.

 Rwanda is in the heart of Africa and south of the Equator.
 As it is high above the sea level, its climate is one of a nice tropical highland.
-And, as in any place with such climate, there’s plenty of rain through the year.
+And, as in any place with such climate, there’s plenty of rain throughout the year.
 Temperatures in Rwanda may vary depending on the area.
 Yet, they never go below 20 degrees Celsius.
 The long rainy months are from March to May.
 Then, from June to September Rwanda climate is drier, with more sunny days.

 Arriving in Rwanda

 The only international airport in Rwanda is in Kanombe, 10 km away from the center of Kigali.
 It is fairly modern and very secure.
 You can buy your visa on arrival at the airport.
-From there you can take a taxi or moto taxi to downtown that will cost you around 24 USD.
+From there you can take a taxi or moto-taxi to downtown that will cost you around 24 USD.
 The ride is quite short, around half an hour.

 Some interesting facts about Rwanda